At a Glance

 The VPN users consequently discover that they no longer have access to their favorite bingeing materials and are rightfully upset.
 Naturally, they complain to the VPN provider’s customer support department.
 (I would.
 Wouldn’t you?)

-The support agents investigate, and if they confirm that Netflix has blocked their server’s IP address, they set up a new one, once again providing access to the content in question.
+The support agents investigate, and if they confirm that Netflix has prevented their server’s IP address from accessing their content, they will set up a new one, once again providing access to the content in question.

-Well, at least until Netflix notices the flood of traffic from that new IP address, blocks it, and, well – you get the idea.
+Well, at least until Netflix notices the flood of traffic from that new IP address, takes away its access, and, well – you get the idea.

 Any VPN provider that expects to be able to hang in there and keep up with Netflix in this game of virtual chess had better have enough financial and human resources to quickly set up new IP addresses when they’re needed.